The Total Best Books for Learning Spanish

 2 Madrigal's Magic Key to Spanish

-A book more than 60 years old.
-Written by the most famous teacher of Costa Rica.
-Margarita Madrigal also authored books to learn French, German, Russian and three other languages.
+This book is more than 60 years old.
+Written by the most famous teacher from Costa Rica, Margarita Madrigal also authored books to learn French, German, Russian, and three other languages.
 Although the book is quite old, and the contents are a bit outdated, it's a classic.

 3 Spanish for Dummies

-A popular book to learn Spanish for more than 20 years.
-The authors are a Hungarian translator and a Hungarian high school teacher, who also wrote materials for other languages in this series.
-Their Hungarian materials a bit better.
+This book has been popular for learning Spanish for more than 20 years.
+The authors, a Hungarian translator and a Hungarian high school teacher, also wrote materials for other languages in this series.
+Their Hungarian materials are a bit better.

 4 Practice Makes Perfect

-The author, Gilda Nissenberg, is specialized in high school teaching.
+The author, Gilda Nissenberg, specializes in high school teaching.
 The books in this collection have some mistakes in vocabulary and grammar, but the lists of verbs are very complete.

 5 501 Spanish Verbs

-A compilation of verbs conjugated in most tenses so that students can check how to use verbs in a correct way.
-It's one of the most popular books for training tenses.
+This book is a compilation of verbs conjugated in most tenses so that students can check how to use verbs correctly.
+It's one of the most popular books for training in tenses.

 6 Lonely Planet Spanish